eraybasar/pesdk-docs/_guides/ios/v9/concepts/localization.md

 ## Localization Dictionary

 The first method to add another language is to set `PESDK.localizationDictionary` to a dictionary containing your localizations.
 The key of the dictionary needs to be the locale that you want to add, the value should be another dictionary containing the string that needs to be localized as the key and the localized version as the value.
-And example for the German language might look like this:
+An example for the German language might look like this:

 {% capture first_snippet %}
 Swift